 I always tell people if you can only go one place in Belgium, go to Bruges.
 I also tell them, you cannot spend too much time in Bruges.
 And as many times as I’ve been there, I still find it exciting, fascinating and electrical with beery possibilities.
 The Bruges Beer Festival and this particular tour make it even more attractive than normal.
 On this tour, we will spend three nights in beautiful Bruges, attend the Bruges Beer Festival, take a tour of the magnificent Halve Maan Brewery and Museum and beer hunt Bruges’ dozens and dozens of atmospheric beer cafes.
 Recommended reading for the tour is Around Bruges in 80 Beers, by Chris “Podge” Pollard & Siobhan McGinn.

 The Bruges Beer Festival features more than 280 beers from more than 70 breweries and eight top chefs cooking cuisine with beer.
-It used to be held below the ancient Belfry, seen in the movie In Bruges, which is located on the main market square in old historic Bruges, but now it is in a larger and nicer venue called Beurshalle, in central Bruges.
+It is held below the ancient Belfry, seen in the movie In Bruges, which is located on the main market square in old historic Bruges and in a large heated tent on the Grote markt (main square).
 This is one of the few, if not only, festivals in the world where all seven Belgian & Dutch Trappist beers are available, including the elusive Westvleteren.